 Making Homemade Chicken Stock and Shredded Chicken

-- In a stock pot, add plenty of boiling water then add the whole chicken and rice vinegar.
-Bring back to a boil and parboil for 1-2 minutes.
+- In a stock pot, add plenty of boiling water then add the whole chicken and a pinch of salt.
+Bring back to a boil and parboil for a minute.
 Discard the liquid and clean the pot.

 - Add the chicken back to the pot, and add ginger, a teaspoon of salt and 8-9 cups of hot water (enough to barely cover the chicken).
 Bring to a boil and then lower to a gentle simmer.